|

 path.
 They consistently fill members' adjustment and developmental

-needs well enough, and promotes all adults and kids fully
+needs well enough, and promote all adults and kids fully

 A